RobinChen121/robinchen121.github.io/_posts/2014-11-01-Wagner-Whitin-c++-java-matlab.md

 O(N^2),
 $$

-where $$N$$ is the length of the planning horizon.
+where $N$ is the length of the planning horizon.
 This algorithm is a polynomial time algorithm.
 The paper proves two properties satisfied by the optimal solution:

 (1) Replenishment is optimal only when initial inventory is zero, i.e., zero inventory ordering policy (Known as the ZIO property), which leads to the development of the dynamic algorithm.

-(2) For any period, assuming ordering is done $$m$$ periods in advance, there exists an upper bound on $$m$$.
+(2) For any period, assuming ordering is done $m$ periods in advance, there exists an upper bound on $m$.
 In other words, in the optimal strategy, replenishment should not occur excessively early.

 ### C++ codes